 Note: for insurance reasons you must be a member of the Frederick Steeplechasers Running Club to participate in this program.
-You can check if you are already an FSRC member at https://steeplechasers.org/membership/registered-members/.
-For convenience if you are not already an FSRC member, you can join the club and sign up for this program at the same time.
-New memberships will begin on the day you sign up and continue through the end of the current calendar year.
+You can check if you are already an FSRC member at https://runsignup.com/Club/SearchForRenew/668.
+The price for a Junior membership is $10.
+New memberships will begin on the day you sign up and continue for 12 months.
+This registration must match the name in the club registration exactly, as well as the birth date.

 CONCEPT OF THE PROGRAM